Configure geo-replication for Premium Azure Cache for Redis instances

 The primary linked cache remains available for use during the linking process.
 The secondary linked cache isn't available until the linking process completes.

-To remove the link between two caches and stop Geo-replication, click Unlink caches from the Geo-replication blade.
+To remove the link between two caches and stop geo-replication, click Unlink caches from the Geo-replication on the left .

 When the unlinking process completes, the secondary cache is available for both reads and writes.

 When the geo-replication link is removed, the replicated data from the primary linked cache remains in the secondary cache.

 - Can I use geo-replication with a Standard or Basic tier cache?

 - Is my cache available for use during the linking or unlinking process?

 - Can I link more than two caches together?